 LILA FEINBERG is a New York playwright putting her MFA to good use in Los Angeles.

-Currently, she is adapting Liane Moriarty's novel THREE WISHES as a series for NETFLIX.
-She is also adapting THE COUPLE NEXT DOOR, based on a New York Times best-selling thriller, for Paramount Studios, produced by Michael Sugar's Sugar23.
-Her pilot PULSE, a autobiographical drama based on her play VERTEBRAE, is at Legendary Television, produced by Bruna Papandrea's Madeup Stories (Big Little Lies).
+Currently, she is adapting THREE WISHES, by Big Little Lies author Liane Moriarty, as a drama series for NETFLIX.
+She is also adapting THE COUPLE NEXT DOOR, based on a New York Times best-selling thriller, for Paramount TV, produced by Sugar23 and Anonymous Content.
+Her pilot PULSE, a autobiographical thriller based on her play VERTEBRAE, is at Legendary Television, produced by Bruna Papandrea's Madeup Stories.
 Last year, her pilot 12 PARTIES, an original anthology series, was acquired by TWC; and she wrote the pilot 99 DAYS, based a New York Times best-selling YA novel, for MTV and Alloy Entertainment.
 Lila also worked on last season of Darren Star's comedy YOUNGER, and wrote the episode "Ladies Who Lust," featuring the feminist icon Erica Jong.

-Her new play, FIRE SEASON, is about her recent autobiographical experience in Hollywood, and a modern retelling of "Measure for Measure," following the fall of Weinstein.
+Her new play, FIRE SEASON, a modern retelling of "Measure for Measure," is about her recent experience in Hollywood.